+'''

 tsscds.sh FA.dat >tsscds.log &

+'''

 You may want to have a look at the ouput file tsscds.log, which provides information about the calculations.
-Besides, a directory called tsdirLL_FA is created with information that may be useful for checking purposes.
+Besides, a directory called tsdirLL_FA is created with some information that might be checked throughout the calculations.
 We notice that the program creates a symbolic link to the FA.dat file, named tsscds.dat, which is used internally by several tsscds scripts.
 At any time, you can check the transition states that have been found using:

 '''

-tsll_view.sh
+tsll view.sh

 '''